Ljubljana: Transport

-Ljubljana is located where Slovenia's two main motorways intersect, connecting the motorway route from east to west, in line with Pan-European Corridor V, and the motorway in the north–south direction, in line with Pan-European Corridor X. The city is linked to the southwest by A1-E70 to the Italian cities of Trieste and Venice and the Croatian port of Rijeka.
-To the north, A1-E57 leads to Maribor, Graz and Vienna.
-To the east, A2-E70 links it with the Croatian capital Zagreb, from where one can go to Hungary or important cities of the former Yugoslavia, such as Belgrade.
-To the northwest, A2-E61 goes to the Austrian towns of Klagenfurt and Salzburg, making it an important entry point for northern European tourists.
+Ljubljana lies at the intersection of Slovenia's principal motorway routes, forming the central hub of the country's motorway network.
+The city is connected to the southwest by the A1 and European route E70 toward the Italian cities of Trieste and Venice, as well as the Croatian port of Rijeka.

+To the north, the A1 and European route E57 link Ljubljana with Maribor and continue toward Graz and Vienna.
+To the east, the A2 and European route E70 connect the city with the Croatian capital Zagreb, from where routes extend toward Hungary and major cities of the former Yugoslavia, including Belgrade.
+Finally, the A2 and European route E61 run northwest toward the Austrian cities of Klagenfurt and Salzburg, making Ljubljana an important entry point for tourists travelling from Northern Europe.

 A toll sticker system has been in use on the Ljubljana Ring Road since 1 July 2008.
 The centre of the city is more difficult to access especially in the peak hours due to long arteries with traffic lights and a large number of daily commuters.
 The core city centre has been closed for motor traffic since September 2007 (except for residents with permissions), creating a pedestrian zone around Prešeren Square.

 Public transport

 The historical Ljubljana tram system was completed in 1901 and was replaced by buses in 1928, which were in turn abolished and replaced by trams in 1931 with its final length of 18.5 km in 1940.
 In 1959, it was abolished in favor of automobiles; the tracks were dismantled and tram cars were transferred to Osijek and Subotica.
 Reintroduction of an actual tram system to Ljubljana has been proposed repeatedly in the 2000s.

-There are numerous taxi companies in the city.